root-project/web/manual/root_collections/index.md

 ## General characteristics

-ROOT collections are polymorphic containers that hold pointers to [TObject](https://root.cern/doc/master/classTObject.html):
+ROOT collections are polymorphic containers that hold pointers to {% include ref class="TObject" %}:

 -   ROOT collections can only hold objects that inherit from `TObject`.
 To store an object in a ROOT collection, it must be a descendent of `TObject`.